bestSWPteam/RentAssistantApplication/README.md

 - Code is committed and pushed to the repository.
 - Discussed and approved by the team lead in Telegram.
 - Moved manually to the **Close** column on the board.

+### Git workflow

+We chose **GitHub Flow** because it is:
+- Simple and developer-friendly.
+- Suitable for short sprints with many small tasks.
+- Focused on quality through pull requests and reviews.
+- Fully supported by GitHub’s interface.

+It allows us to move fast without sacrificing stability or collaboration.